-There are some amazing bird watching magazines and publications available.
+There is some fantastic bird watching magazines and publications available.
 Personally, I subscribe to a few including Bird Watcher’s Digest and Audubon.

-But if you are only reading these mainstream publications, then unfortunately you are missing out on some amazing content!
+But if you are only reading these mainstream publications, you are unfortunately missing out on some incredible content!
 Some of the best posts and articles that I read come directly from personal bird watching blogs.

-The birding blogs that I follow are so different and each one provides something unique.
-Some are very funny, others are great at educating about different species or give reviews of new available technology, while some post very articulate and well written articles about bird conservation or environmental issues.
+The birding blogs I follow are very different, and each one provides something unique.
+Some are funny; others are great at educating about different species or give reviews of newly available technology, while some post very articulate and well-written articles about bird conservation or environmental issues.
 Some blogs do all of these well!

 One problem with blogs is that they are so many of them!
 I will find a great one that I enjoy but then never end up going back to it.
-It’s hard to keep them organized in a systematic way.
+It’s hard to keep them organized systematically.

 Tip # 3: Get Inspired by Reading Books.

-Think of your new found love of bird watching as a small fire that just got started.
-It can easily be put out and your attention drawn on to the next thing.
+Think of your new found love of bird watching like a small fire that just got started.
+It can quickly be put out, and your attention drawn to the next thing.